nats-io/natscli/README.md

 ### Add a new Stream

 This creates a new Stream based on `orders.json`.
-The `orders.json` file can be extracted from an existing stream using `nats stream info ORDERS | jq .config`
+The `orders.json` file can be extracted from an existing stream using `nats stream info ORDERS -j | jq .config`

 ```
 $ nats str add ORDERS --config orders.json